LogicStamp/logicstamp-context/docs/usage.md

 **Integration with other commands**

 - Files in `.stampignore` are automatically excluded when running `stamp context`
-- Use `stamp security scan --apply` to automatically add files with detected secrets to `.stampignore`
+- Use `stamp ignore <file>` to add files with detected secrets to `.stampignore` after reviewing the security report

 **See also:** [ignore.md](cli/ignore.md) for comprehensive documentation.